 Joe Avison is the Managing Director of Global University Relations at The Chronicle of Higher Education, where he has been for the past two and a half years.
 Prior to the Chronicle, Joe was the Regional Manager for SR Media, an international education marketing company.
 Joe has traveled extensively to all parts of the world, including the deepest caves on the Pakistan/Afghanistan border, and knows just about everyone in international education.
 Joe is always in demand at NAFSA and other conferences, has a warm word for everyone he meets, and can easily be spotted in a crowd.
 We are delighted to have him on our judges panel again this year.

 Sandy Florez is the winner of International Student's 2009 travel video contest.
 In the summer of 2010, she traveled to Italy, Greece, Spain, Morocco and France (catch up on her adventures here).
-After graduating from the University of Miami with a degree in Journalism and English literature, she began work at ad agency Crispin Porter + Bogusky.
+After graduating from the University of Miami with a degree in Journalism and English literature, Sandy pursued a career in advertising and brand management.
+She remains an active passport stamp collector.

-Dana Brolley Dana is the Assistant Director of the Center for International Education at the University of Washington Bothell and currently Chair of NAFSA Region I. She has worked in international education for 14 years as instructor, recruiter, advisor, and administrator.
+Dana Brolley is the Director of International Recruitment at Seattle University and previously worked at the University of Washington and North Seattle College after transitioning from a career in corporate marketing.
+She is an active NAFSA and has worked in international education for 17 years as instructor, recruiter, advisor, and administrator.
 She has received the Presidential Silver award for her volunteer work with USAID in Moldova and Zimbabwe, taught English in Hungary, and worked and lived in several countries.
 Her academic background is in cultural anthropology and education.

 Troy Peden is one of the original founders of GoAbroad.com, began design and research for the site while heading the study abroad program at the University of Colorado at Denver.
 Troy studied deaf education at Illinois State University and worked with handicapped refugees in Europe for the completion of his practical training.
 Troy earned a graduate degree in International Studies at the University of Colorado at Denver.
 He has continued his studies via a doctoral program in education policy.
 In addition, Troy has directed several non-profit international organizations.
 His extensive travel has included study, work and volunteering abroad throughout Europe and Russia, Africa, Latin America, and Asia.